Superkikim/nexus-ai-chat-importer/README.md

 ## Important Notes

--   This version introduces new metadata parameters required for certain features.
-Users are advised to re-import their conversations to ensure full functionality.
--   The plugin has been officially renamed to "Nexus AI Chat Importer" to better reflect its functionality.
--   For users upgrading from previous versions, it's recommended to delete old data and re-import conversations with this new version for optimal performance and feature compatibility.
+-   The plugin is currently undergoing a major refactoring.
+Users are advised to use the stable 1.0.2 release for production environments.
+-   Developers interested in the refactoring process can follow the dev-modular branch, but should be aware that it may contain unstable code.
+-   Once the refactoring is complete and new features are added in alpha 4, we will provide update instructions for users of previous versions.

-For more detailed information about the latest release, please refer to the [Release Notes](https://github.com/Superkikim/nexus-ai-chat-importer/blob/v1.0.2/v1.0.2_RELEASE_NOTES.md).
+For more detailed information about the latest stable release, please refer to the [Release Notes](https://github.com/Superkikim/nexus-ai-chat-importer/blob/v1.0.2/v1.0.2_RELEASE_NOTES.md).

+## Contributing

+We welcome contributions to the Nexus AI Chat Importer plugin!
+If you're interested in helping with the refactoring process or have ideas for new features, please check out our [Contributing Guidelines](CONTRIBUTING.md) (create this file if it doesn't exist).

+## License

+This project is licensed under the [MIT License](LICENSE).